-Jenny has toured across Canada three times since her debut's independent release in 2015, amongst which, she opened and collaborated with Netwerk’s Jon Bryant for his Twenty Something Tour in 2016.
+Jenny has toured across Canada several times since her debut's independent release in 2015, amongst which, she opened and collaborated with Netwerk’s Jon Bryant for his Twenty Something Tour in 2016.
 On her first tour, she joined forces with an assortment of artists, putting together a documentary, featured on Global News, called 'Where We Come Home'.
 Also Notable, 'Boars' off flowering head is featured on the second season of 'The Drive', a web series titled after Commercial Drive, the very street Jenny lives on.
 Most recently, she returned home from a month long journey across the UK.
 Though unofficial and unplanned, she was not deterred from performing last minute gigs on borrowed guitars.
 Jenny spares little time elsewhere than the loft room of the old heritage home she currently resides, musing and collecting.
 And as she continues, one can only expect what instinctively bears her notice- providing the greys of the world with the illuminating sounds that are an extension of her solace.

 A remarkably talented singer.
 Her voice is agile and expressive, with uncommon power and control.